What are Pirozhki?

-In today’s day and age, we will be using a regular electric oven in my kitchen, and my Cuisinart Bread Maker and it’s handy dough setting.
-It’s such a time saver to throw in the ingredients to my bread maker and in 90 minutes, I have yeast dough, ready to use!
-I’d be lost without my bread maker, which I really only use the dough setting.
-I’ve tried several different variations of dough via a bread maker and think this version is perfect!
+In today's day and age, we will be using a regular electric oven in my kitchen, and my Cuisinart Bread Maker and it's handy dough setting to make baked pirozhki.
+It's such a time saver to throw in the ingredients to my bread maker and in 90 minutes, I have yeast dough, ready to use!
+I'd be lost without my bread maker, which I really only use the dough setting.
+I've tried several different variations of dough via a bread maker and think this version is perfect!
+Check out the video for a traditional yeast dough recipe.
+Use what method you prefer.

-If you’re going through all the work of making this recipe, double the batch and freeze what you can’t eat.
+If you're going through all the work of making this recipe, double the batch and freeze what you can't eat.
 After the dough cycle is complete, remove the dough and start the second batch while you make the piroshki.
-They freeze perfectly to pull out for a quick delicious snack, or just eat them as your main meal with some Pickled Tomatoes.
+They freeze perfectly to pull out for a quick delicious snack, or enjoy them alongside your homemade Shchi cabbage soup.

 This is another high carb Russian comfort food I could eat everyday, but if I did, I would need to be careful not to become a giant pirozhok.
 Bon Appetit! Приятного аппетита!